Joshua Mendelsohn

 Teaching

-At LSHTM, I am the Module Organizer for Distance Learning Conflict and Health module.
-I also serve as a Tutor on the Epidemiology of Communicable Diseases module.
-I teach courses in Health Care for Diverse Populations and Global Health IT and Innovation at Pace University.
+At LSHTM, I am a Tutor (former Module Organizer) on the Distance Learning Conflict and Health module.
+Previously, I taught on the Epidemiology of Communicable Diseases module.
+At Pace, I teach Global Health IT and Innovation, Healthcare for Diverse Populations, and Capstone.

 Research

-My research interests include HIV treatment and prevention, social epidemiology, and population mobility, especially in conflict-affected settings.
-I am currently involved in studies on the effectiveness of immediate antiretroviral therapy for reducing incident HIV infections in Shanghai, China; an innovative HIV stigma-reduction intervention in northern Uganda; HIV risk and relationship satisfaction among serodiscordant couples in Canada.
+My research interests are focused on global health equity and HIV treatment and prevention among crisis-affected and mobile populations.
+My work typically uses mixed methods approaches with a focus on innovative social interventions for improving population health.
+I have active grant-funded studies investigating the effectiveness of immediate antiretroviral therapy for reducing incident HIV infections in Shanghai; evaluation of an arts-based HIV stigma-reduction intervention among young people in northern Uganda; HIV risk and relationship satisfaction among serodiscordant couples in Canada; and mental health and vaccination attitudes among college students post Covid-19.
 My work is supported primarily by the Canadian Institutes for Health Research.